Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 3. Your application retrieves code and token from URL.
 4. Your application can save AccessToken and IdToken for further use.
 Such as carrying AccessToken to access the resource service, carrying IdToken to request the service so that the server can identify the user's identity.
 5. Your application can send code to the back-end.
 6. Application back-end can use code to obtain users’ AccessToken, IdTokn and refresh token.
-In the future to save user information, use AccessToken to call other APIs of the resource party, and so on.
+To save user information in the future, use AccessToken to call other APIs of the resource party, and so on.

 Below is the workflow: